-In the practicum, students design a project aimed at addressing a real, current fisheries management problem through innovative professional practice.
-Where appropriate, students are encouraged to select problems related to their research or professional practice and to design projects they may subsequently implement as part of these activities.
+In the practicum, students design an intervention aimed at addressing a fisheries management problem through innovative professional practice.
+Often, but not always, this intervention will be related to the case study system.
 Students also have the option of obtaining credit for implementing their projects as part of a special study following the class.

-Project design involves:
+Intervention design involves:

-- a clear analysis of the management problem - a realistic appreciation of what the proposed project will contribute to addressing the problem and over what time scale - a set of well-designed, scientifically and professionally sound, and fully developed and pre-tested project activities - an assessment of resources required to implement the project (budget, personnel, etc.)
+- a clear analysis of the management problem - a realistic appreciation of what the proposed intervention will contribute to addressing the problem and over what time scale - a set of well-designed, scientifically and professionally sound, and fully developed intervention activities - an assessment of resources required to implement the intervention (budget, personnel, etc.)

-Project design will normally require students to interact with stakeholders in order to aid problem analysis, design of activities, and pre-testing of specific tools such as survey instruments.
-Proposed project activities may include e.g. interview studies or social surveys, modeling studies involving interaction with stakeholders, conducting stakeholder workshops, or development of educational materials.
-All proposed activities must be grounded in sound science and professional practice and defined and pre-tested to the extent that they are ready to be implemented.
+Proposed interventions may include e.g. interview studies or social surveys, modeling studies involving interaction with stakeholders, conducting stakeholder workshops, or development of educational materials.
+All proposed activities must be grounded in sound science and professional practice and defined the extent that they are ready to be implemented.

-The project design practicum is conducted in five steps:
+The intervention design practicum is conducted in four steps:

-- (1) Drafting of a pre-proposal - (2) Peer and instructor review of pre-proposals - (3) Development of the main proposal including consultation with stakeholders, pre-testing of activities etc. - (4) Peer and instructor review of pre-proposals - (5) Submission of final proposal.
+- (1) Drafting of a pre-proposal - (2) Peer and instructor review of pre-proposals - (3) Development of the main proposal including consultation with stakeholders, pre-testing of activities etc. - (4) Submission of final proposal.

-The pre-proposal should be about 3 pages in length and include: (a) background; (b) problem definition; (c) aims and objectives; (d) project activities; (e) timeline; (f) outputs (g) intended contributions of the project to addressing the problem identified.
+The pre-proposal should be about 3 pages in length and include: (a) background; (b) problem definition; (c) aims and objectives; (d) activities; (e) timeline; (f) outputs (g) intended contributions of the intervention to addressing the problem identified.
 The full proposal should follow the same format and be about 10 pages in length, plus appendices.

-Grading criteria: the management problem is clearly identified; the project activity is clearly described, of appropriate scope, and designed to a high standard.
+Grading criteria: the management problem is clearly identified; the intervention is clearly described, of appropriate scope, and designed to a high standard.